 The Sand Bucket: This little place is a good choice if you don’t want to leave the peninsula but want a quick bit or take home.
 Try the deviled egg pasta salad for something with Southern flair.

 Cone Heads: They had me at ice cream, but they also offer your beach staple of fried seafood.
 Coneheads ice cream is a reader favorite.

 Indian Pass Raw Bar: You don’t have to be a Florida Gator fan to eat here, but if you are, you’ll like the décor.
 The establishment began as a company store for the turpentine industry.
 Owner Jimmie McNeill’s grandmother served noon meals and catered dinners.
 After Hurricane Kate hit in 1986, it was opened as Indian Pass Raw Bar and is a staple for locals and vacationers.

 Shipwreck Raw Bar: We didn’t get to eat here on our trip, but have heard amazing things about their Bee Sting Shrimp made with local Tupelo Honey.

 Paul Gants BBQ: This trailer is located on Hwy 30 on the way to Mexico Beach.
 They aren’t open all the time, but if they are, stop.
 During our visit they were out of BBQ, but my boys couldn’t stop raving about the dry rub on the ribs.

-Mango Marley’s: This comfortable, casual establishment is also located in Mexico Beach on Hwy 30.
+Mango Marley’s: Once a thriving restaurant located in Mexico Beach on Hwy 30, this local establishment is currently a food truck until they can rebuild the restaurant.
 The Cajun remoulade that topped my blackened fish sandwich was killer.

 Lookout Lounge: They don’t serve food here, but the Lookout Lounge is a fun watering hole if you like to drink with the locals.